hustvl/Symphonies/README.md

 <sup>1</sup>[School of EIC, HUST](http://english.eic.hust.edu.cn/),
 <sup>2</sup>[Horizon Robotics](https://en.horizonrobotics.com/)

-***TL;DR:*** We delve into a novel query-based paradigm for SSC that not only aims to enhance performance, but also ensures compatibility with large vision models as encoders and accommodating the requirements of modern query-based multi-task autonomous driving systems.
-Our approach achieves 12 mIoU & 37.7 IoU on the SemanticKITTI benchmark.
+***TL;DR:*** We delve into a novel query-based paradigm for SSC that facilitates scene reconstruction by incorporating instance queries, contributing to enhanced instance-level semantics and global context.
+Our approach achieves 12.15 mIoU & 37.96 IoU on the SemanticKITTI benchmark.

 This project is built upon ***[TmPL](https://github.com/npurson/tmpl)***, a template for rapid & flexible DL development with [Lightning](https://lightning.ai/) & [Hydra](https://hydra.cc/).